spark3dp/print-simulator/README.md

 a.
 The <b>LCD screen</b> mimics a printer display.<br>
 b.
 The <b>Log</b> reports printer activity, debug messages sent to Spark cloud services and the storage state of the printer (token, registration state etc.). <br>
-c.
-Buttons allow you to perform registration, health check (report the printer's online/offline status) and print job control (resume, pause, cancel).
+c.	<b>Buttons</b> allow you to perform registration, health check (report the printer's online/offline status) and print job control (resume, pause, cancel).

 ###2.
 The Printer Simulator Interface